bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

 .. collapse:: Solution #1

     a.
 Let *h* represent a single coin flip landing on heads.
 Let *t* represent a single coin flip landing on tails.
-A :ref:`tree_diagram` is useful for visualizing the sample space here,
+A :ref:`tree diagram <tree_diagrams>` is useful for visualizing the sample space here,

     (TODO: insert image)